Scarecrow (DC Comics): Criminal career

 The Scarecrow appears in such story arcs as Knightfall and Shadow of the Bat, first teaming with the Joker to ransom off the mayor of Gotham City.
 Batman foils their plan and forces them to retreat.
 Scarecrow betrays Joker by spraying him with fear gas, but it has no effect; Joker then beats Scarecrow senseless with a chair.
 Scarecrow later tries to take over Gotham with an army of hypnotized college students, commanding them to spread his fear toxin all over the city.
 His lieutenant is the son of the first man he killed.
 He is confronted by both Batman-Azrael and Anarky and tries to escape by forcing his lieutenant to jump off of a building.
 Batman-Azrael knocks him out, and Anarky manages to save the boy.
-Despite his criminal history, he is still recognized as a skilled psychiatrist.
+Despite his criminal history, he is still recognized as a skilled psychologist.
 When Aquaman needs insight into a serial killer operating in his new city of Sub Diego—San Diego having been sunk and the inhabitants turned into water-breathers by a secret organization—he consults with Scarecrow for insight into the pattern of the killer's crimes.
 Scarecrow determined that killer chose his victims by the initials of their first and last names to spell out the message "I can't take it any more", allowing Aquaman to determine both the true identity and final target of the real killer.

 In DC vs. Marvel, the Scarecrow temporarily allies with the Marvel Universe Scarecrow to capture Lois Lane before they are both defeated by Ben Reilly.